-Most of the food we consume has been processed in some way.
+Most of the food we consume has been processed in some way or another.
 Whole foods, such as fresh vegetables and fruits, nuts, seeds, and whole grains, have likely been cleaned, trimmed, shelled, husked, ground, or wrapped and this is a type of processing.

 Processed food is any food that has been altered in some way during preparation.

-The real question you want to ask is, how has the food you’ve eaten been processed?
+The real question you want to ask is, how has the food you eat been processed?
 The answer is pretty simple, it is one of two options.
 There is mechanical processing and then there is chemical processing: